timescale/docs/timescaledb/tutorials/setting-up-mst-for-prometheus.md

 This presents you with the option to add a Prometheus integration point.
 Select the plus icon to add a new endpoint and give it a name of your choice.
-We've named ours `endpoint_dev`.
+This example uses `endpoint_dev`.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/docs.iobeam.com/images/Prometheus_service_integration_1.png" alt="Create a Prometheus endpoint on Timescale Cloud"/>

 Furthermore, notice that you are given basic authentication information and a port number in order to access the service.
 This is used when setting up your Prometheus installation, in the `prometheus.yml` configuration file.
 This enables you to make this Managed Service for TimescaleDB endpoint a target for Prometheus to scrape.

 Here's a sample configuration file you can use when you setup your Prometheus installation, substituting the target port, IP address, username, and password for those of your Managed Service for TimescaleDB instance:
 ```yaml
 # prometheus.yml for monitoring a Timescale Cloud instance
 global: